Environmental Tests and Other Home Inspection Services

 The average home component useful lives listed below assume that you perform recommended periodic inspection and maintenance, and assume that the component is at least average initial quality.
 Components that are not properly maintained, and components of lower initial quality, may not last as long as indicated.
 Components exposed to unusually harsh conditions, such as components in homes near water, also may not last as long as indicated.
 Conversely, components that are well maintained and are of higher quality may last longer.
 Times are in years.

-Air conditioner external condenser unit: 10-15
+Air conditioner external condenser unit: 10-15 (5 near the ocean)

 Air handler (gas furnace/heat pump): 18-22